Next Steps to Enroll

 Submit sources of financial support

 You must demonstrate that you have financial support for all years of study for your degree.
+You will be able to submit these documents using the "Immigration Documents" e-form in the New International Student Checklist in iBearcatsGlobal.

 - Check our estimated expenses page to determine the amount you have to certify.
+Any UC scholarships can be deducted from this amount, but you need to provide proof of the scholarship.

 - There is no deadline for submitting financial certification forms, but you will not be issued a Certificate of Eligibility (I-20 / DS-2019) until they are received.
+You will need to get the I-20/DS-2019 in time to apply for your visa and arrive for your intended semester of study.

 - Submit your financial documents as soon as possible, but no sooner than 6 months prior to your start date at UC.